jzbjyb/OmniTab/README.md

 ```

 ## Huggingface 🤗
-You can load the OmniTab model ([neulab/omnitab-large-finetuned-wtq](https://huggingface.co/neulab/omnitab-large-finetuned-wtq)) from HuggingFace's model hub.
+You can directly load the OmniTab model (`neulab/omnitab-large-finetuned-wtq`) from HuggingFace's model hub.
 ```python
 from transformers import AutoTokenizer, AutoModelForSeq2SeqLM import pandas as pd